 Metabolic and Fat Loss · 2015

-DOI: 10.1038/nature14894 PubMed: 26287746
+DOI: 10.1016/j.cmet.2015.02.009 PubMed: 25738459

 Summary

-This publication in Nature represented the discovery of MOTS-c (Mitochondrial Open reading frame of the Twelve S rRNA type-c), a 16-amino acid peptide encoded by mitochondrial DNA that functions as a metabolism-regulating hormone.
+This publication in Cell Metabolism represented the discovery of MOTS-c (Mitochondrial Open reading frame of the Twelve S rRNA type-c), a 16-amino acid peptide encoded by mitochondrial DNA that functions as a metabolism-regulating hormone.
 The work by Changhan Lee's group at USC was pioneering in demonstrating that mitochondria can encode peptides with systemic hormonal function.

 The researchers demonstrated that MOTS-c is secreted into the bloodstream and acts primarily on skeletal muscle, where it: